Celebrating 10 years of PPP Support! See how we ensure you never walk alone here.

-PPP causes recurrent, progressive and debilitating episodes of muscle weakness and temporary paralysis, negatively impacting your daily life.1,2
+PPP causes recurrent and debilitating episodes of muscle weakness and temporary paralysis, negatively impacting your daily life.1,4

-PPP episodes can vary in number, severity and duration:1
+PPP episodes can vary in number, severity and length:1

 In some people, episodes happen every day.
 For others, episodes occur weekly or monthly.